Llangennith – St Cenydd’s Church

 History

-The first, still wooden, church in Llangennith (Llangenydd) was built by Saint Cenydd (Kenneth) in the 6th century AD.
+The first church in Llangennith (Welsh: Llangynydd) was built by Saint Cenydd (Kenneth) in the 6th century AD, probably still of timber.
 It burned down in 986 during a Danish invasion.
-In the 11th or early 12th century it was rebuilt, as a stone foundation under the rule of the Norman lords of Gower.
-The exact date of construction is unknown, but it is known that it was ordained by bishop Herewald, who died in 1104.
+In the 11th or early 12th century it was rebuilt, as a stone building under the rule of the Anglo-Norman lords of Gower.
+The exact date of construction was not recorded, but it is known that it was ordained by bishop Herewald, who died in 1104.

-Around 1107-1118, Henry de Beaumont donated the church to the Benedictine Abbey in St. Taurin (Evreux) in France.
+Around 1107-1118, Henry de Beaumont donated the church to the Benedictine Abbey of St. Taurin in Évreux, France.
 The monks founded a small monastery in Llangennith, which served parishioners and oversaw the estate.
 In 1218 there were only two or three of them here.
 The chronicler Gerald of Wales also gave information about the local prior who engaged in an affair with a local woman and remained in the relationship despite numerous admonitions until he was finally deposed.
-Another information from 1291 recorded in Taxatio ecclesiastica noted a modest income of the convent of just over £ 4 and possession of 120 acres of arable land and six cows.
+Another information from 1291 recorded in papal Taxatio Ecclesiastica recorded a modest income of the community of just over £ 4 and possession of 120 acres of arable land and six cows.

-At the beginning of the fourteenth century, the church was significantly rebuilt and enlarged, and in 1414, king Henry IV took over all foreign monasteries and gave Llangennith to the Oxford’s All Souls College, at which it remained until was bought by Major Penrice in 1838.
+In the early 14th century, the church was significantly rebuilt and enlarged.
+In 1414, King Henry IV took over all the monasteries that were affiliated with foreign houses, including the one at Llangennith, which Henry VI donated in 1441 to All Souls College from Oxford.
+The church remained under this new patronage until it was purchased by Major Penrice in 1838.
 His nephew donated the church to the parish in 1883.
-In the nineteenth century, a thorough restoration of the building was made.
+Between 1882 and 1884, the building underwent a thorough restoration.

 Architecture